 Parents and other interested adults are welcome to visit the school.
-We do ask that you make arrangements with the school office in advance so you do not arrive and find that a particular class is on a field trip or is involved in testing and not able to have visitors.
+We do ask that you make arrangements with the school office and your student's teacher in advance so you do not arrive and find that a particular class is on a field trip or is involved in testing and not able to have visitors.
 All visitors must sign in at the office.